Peerbux-Muhammud-Zahiir/Peerbux-Muhammud-Zahiir.github.io/README.md

 ## Get in Touch

-Feel free to explore my projects, connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-username), or drop me a message on [WhatsApp](https://wa.me/59100627).
+Feel free to explore my projects, connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-username).

 ---